 Joshua Mitchell, a professor of political theory at Georgetown, discussed the loss of the Christian idea of forgiveness and mercy.
 Cultures will always need a scapegoat, something to atone for its sins, Mitchell said.
 While the understanding of Christ as the innocent sacrifice was the initial foundation of Western civilization, the culture’s rejection of Him has caused us to look for substitutes.
 He attributes culture’s rejection of Christ to the current development of critical race theory, which seeks to establish a clear aggressor that must atone for their transgressions.
 Mitchell called adherents “The Church of the New Great Awakening.”
 He argued that woke activists promoting critical theory and other destructive ideas with religious fervor are actually searching for atonement.

 Pictured above: event speaker Joshua Mitchell

 Rob Dreher, a senior editor at The American Conservative and an Eastern Orthodox Christian, ended the series of lectures by discussing ways to resist the soft totalitarianism that he believes is engulfing the United States.
-His latest book, Live Not by Lies, describes Christians dissidents from the former Soviet bloc who agreed that their conditions under Communism resemble what they’re witnessing in Western culture.
-Conservative Christians must create communities that reinforce and protect their values, Dreher said
+His latest book, Live Not by Lies, describes Christian dissidents from the former Soviet bloc who agreed that their conditions under Communism resemble what they’re witnessing in Western culture.
+Conservative Christians must create communities that reinforce and protect their values, Dreher said.

 The three academics then participated in a group discussion panel, where they took questions from both the in-person and digital audience.
 They collectively discussed the topic of reaching an illogical culture, and tactics to speak with Christians who are mistaken in their support of radical movements.